Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 C while in genomic reads from strains Ex2 and 65, the reads all agree with the T found in the strain YJS4271 reference sequence.

-This polymorphism falls within a GAA codon that encodes Glutamate (=E = Glu); in strain JCM 3601, the GAA is changed to GAC, which encodes Aspartate (=D =Asp).
-So, this is a non-synonymous change that affects the amino-acid sequence of the protein.
+This polymorphism falls within a GAA codon that encodes glutamate (=E = Glu); in strain JCM 3601, the GAA is changed to GAG, which also encodes glutamate.
+So, this is a synonymous change that does **not** affect the amino-acid sequence of the protein.

 Note that I have clicked the small arrow at the bottom left to reveal the